ryan-kp-miller/Chicago-Crime-Analysis/README.md

 Because the best I was able to achieve was only 7% higher than the baseline validation accuracy (predicting no arrest every time), it appears that either the current dataset isn't the best for predicting arrests or the techniques I was using weren't enough to help the models perform better.

 In the future, I hope to reattempt this problem when I have learned new techniques to help with imbalanced class distributions.
-One idea I have as of 3/29/2020 are using under-sampling techniques.
+One idea I have as of 3/29/2020 is using under-sampling techniques.

 ## Dashboard Setup